ocassidydev/nanonow/README.md

 ### Unfixed Bugs

+   - Bug where hamburger icon fails to load in quick enough on page load.
+   - Some pages on the site have a lower than desired lighthouse performance score (materials - 88, applications - 78).
+This is likely due to the quantity of images in the site and a lack of complete optimisation of image formats.
+This may cause slower loading times.

 ## Deployment

-- This project was deployed through github pages, using the following steps:
+- This project was deployed through github pages at this [link](https://ocassidydev.github.io/nanonow/contact.html), using the following steps:

   - From the github repository, navigated to settings
   - Clicked on "Pages"